brendantuckerman/curriculum-tool-db/README.md

 * 'Are you sure' pop up for deletion
 * CRUD routes for remaining
 * 'I've forgotten my password'
-* Class groups needs a view to see details, including students
+* Class groups needs a view to see details, including students.
+Come back to these once the others are done.